renovatebot/renovate/docs/usage/docker.md

 In this scenario the GCR requires token based authentication for everything and thus you must make two additional things happen:

 1. Get access to your token
-2. Make sure renovate gets the token to read the docker registry.
+1. Make sure Renovate gets the token to read the Docker registry.

 _This documentation only gives **a few hints** on **a possible way** to achieve this in this scenario_